 Uneven land affects the quality of the crops.
 It also helps in providing optimum moisture to the soil.
-The land is levelled to increase the water use efficiency of the soil.
+The land is levelled to increase the water uptake from the soil.
 It reduces weed problems and irrigation time.
 The crop matures uniformly.

 The process of adding organic minerals and nutrients to the soil is called manuring.
 Manure can be of three types:

 - Animal manure

 Good quality and healthy seeds are collected for sowing.
 They should be planted at the correct depth in the soil.
 They must be treated with chemicals to assist in germination.
 Weed control is done to prevent the weed from entering into the fertilizer.
 The soil should have enough water so that seed germination occurs properly.
 The seeds should not be planted close to each other as it reduces the amount of sunlight, water, and nutrients received by them.

 Crop Growth and Fertilization

 After the seeds have germinated, they are checked for any water stress in the soil.
 Water-stressed plants are highly unproductive.
 Adequate manure and fertilizers are added to the soil to increase its productivity.
 Urea should be provided thrice during the plant growth, once during the seeding, and twice after the crop starts growing.

 After the crop is completely grown, it is ready to harvest.
 The crops are harvested by mechanical or manual methods.
 It is the cutting and manufacturing of finished crops.
 The grains are separated by threshing.
 Manually, the grains are harvested by a sickle.

 The separated grains are dried in the sun and packaged in bags before they are stored in granaries.
 The damage caused by the rodents is also reduced.